 Housing Issues: Supply and Affordability

-For many years housing supply has not kept up with demand and output of both private and social housing has fallen well below that achieved in the past and short of targets set by government.
+Housing supply has not kept up with demand and output of both private and social housing for several years.
 Shortage of supply inevitably creates upward pressure on prices and gives rise to complex and multi-faceted affordability issues.
 Government policies for housing are extremely contentious and are seen by many as more likely to compound than to resolve problems.
-This course is led by a Past President of the RICS and Chief Executive of the Broadland Housing Group.
-It identifies the key issues, examines the underlying causes, draws on international comparisons and considers possible solutions.
+This course identifies the key issues, examines the underlying causes, draws on international comparisons and considers possible solutions.

-- the origins, causes and nature roots of the housing crisis
+- origins, causes and nature roots of the housing crisis

 - supply in the private and social sectors